Interview: Maria Armoudian on “Lawyers Without Borders”

 Maria Armoudian is the author of three books, Reporting from the Danger Zone: Frontline Journalists, Their Jobs and an Increasingly Perilous Future, Kill the Messenger: The Media’s Role in the Fate of the World and her most recent, Lawyers Beyond Borders : Advancing International Human Rights Through Local Laws and Courts.
 She is a lecturer at the University of Auckland in New Zealand, the host and producer of the syndicated radio program, The Scholars’ Circle.
 Follow her on Twitter @armoudian.

-Mischa Geracoulis is a journalist and educator who serves as a contributing editor at The Markaz Review and on the editorial board of the Censored Press.
-Her teaching focuses on intersections among human rights education, critical media literacy, and ethics; and research topics include the Armenian Genocide and diaspora, press and academic freedoms, identity and democracy, and the multifaceted human condition.
-Her work has appeared in Middle East Eye, openDemocracy, The Guardian, Truthout, LA Review of Books, Colorlines, Gomidas Institute, and National Catholic Reporter, among others.
-She tweets at @MGeracoulis.
+Mischa Geracoulis is a journalist and editor who serves as contributing editor at The Markaz Review, and on the editorial board of the Censored Press.
+Her work is positioned at the intersection of critical media and information literacy, human rights education, and democracy and ethics.
+The subject matter of her research topics include the Armenian Genocide and diaspora, truth in reporting, press and academic freedoms, identity and culture, and the multifaceted human condition.
+Mischa’s work has appeared in Middle East Eye, openDemocracy, Truthout, The Guardian, LA Review of Books, Colorlines, Gomidas Institute, and National Catholic Reporter, among others.
+She Tweets @MGeracoulis.

 Abu Ghraibcivil rightsGuantánamohuman rightshuman rights lawinternational law